lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 SLH-DSA offers three security levels.
 The parameters for each of the security levels were chosen to be at least as secure as a generic block cipher of 128, 192, or 256 bits.
 There are small (s) and fast (f) versions of the algorithm, and the option to use the SHA2 algorithm family {{?FIPS180=NIST.FIPS.180-4}} or SHAKE256 {{?FIPS202=NIST.FIPS.202}} as internal functions.
 While the fast versions are optimized for key generation and signing speed, they are actually slower at verification than the SLH-DSA small parameter sets.
 For example, id-slh-dsa-shake-256s represents the 256-bit security level, the small version of the algorithm, and the use of SHAKE256.

-Separate algorithm identifiers have been assigned for SLH-DSA at each of these security levels, fast vs small, and SHA2 vs SHAKE256.
+Separate algorithm identifiers have been assigned for SLH-DSA for each combination of these security levels, fast vs small, SHA2 vs SHAKE256 and pure mode vs pre-hash mode.

 SLH-DSA signature operations include as input an optional context string (ctx), defined in Section 10.2 of {{FIPS205}}.
 The context string has a maximum length of 255 bytes.
 By default, the context string is the empty string.
 This document only specifies the use of the empty context string for use in the X.509 Public Key Infrastructure.